MunjPatel/text_paraphraser/README.md

 # text_paraphraser
-The same can be used from https://textparaphraser.streamlit.app/
+The paraphraser can be used from https://textparaphraser.streamlit.app/.